mlgvla/violin-doodler-frontend/front-end-notes.md

 Stretch Goals:
 Must Have:
-[x] Practice Mode
+[ ] Practice Mode
-    - notes respond to mouseDown and mouseUp events
-    - const synth should be global because it is accessed by several functions - evenutally moved to violin class?
+    [x] notes respond to mouseDown and mouseUp events [x] const synth should be global because it is accessed by several functions - evenutally moved to violin class?
+    [ ] add hover listener specific to open strings - will trump the violin listener because it's more specific

-[] Animation
+[ ] Animation
+    [x] note highlight synced with sound
+    [ ] show open strings highlighting

-[] Fingerboard Customization
+[ ] Fingerboard Customization
-    - choose which string(s) to display
+    [ ] choose which string(s) to display
-    - choose which notes (by key) to display:  A major, D major, G major
+    [ ] choose which notes (by key) to display:  A major, D major, G major

-[] User class
+[ ] User class
-    - populate select box with all students upon DOM Content Load - can maybe do without extra fetch?
+    [ ] populate select box with all students upon DOM Content Load - can maybe do without extra fetch?
-    - alphabetize
+    [ ] alphabetize

 Would be nice: